Boettner-eric/Scbot1.0/readme.md

 # Scbot 1.0

-* An algorithm for solving permutations and finding scrabble legal words from random strings of charactors
+* An algorithm for solving permutations and finding scrabble legal words from random strings of characters

 ### Features
 * A simple lookup function to find if a string is a scrabble legal word